Whether you are organising a public or private event, Swan Hill Rural City Council has a suitable location that will meet your needs.

 The provision and number of toilets may be part of your POPE permit conditions.

 Additional waste bins and pick up services can be arranged with a local waste provider.
 Event organisers must ensure that the facility is left clean and tidy.
+Any costs incurred by Council to address remaining waste after the event will be passed onto the event holder.

 Local Waste Management Provider